TERREMEMBER/znbase/docs/content/v2.2/develop/graphql/prisma.md

 Now that you're done with this exploration, you can clean up the pieces for your next adventure.

-1. Stop the YugabyteDB cluster
+1. Stop the ZNbaseDB cluster

 ```sh
 ./bin/yb-ctl stop
 ```

-To completely remove all YugabyteDB data/cluster-state you can instead run:
+To completely remove all ZNbaseDB data/cluster-state you can instead run:

 ```sh
 ./bin/yb-ctl destroy